2026 Formula 1 Regulations Overview

 • - Maximum electrical output from the MGU-K increases dramatically from 120 kW to up to 350 kW.

 • - Energy recovery during braking and deceleration is also greatly increased.
-The recoverable energy per lap is expected to nearly double to approximately 8.5 MJ per lap.
+The recoverable energy per lap is nearly doubled to approximately 8.5 MJ per lap.

 • - As a result, the proportion of electrically driven power rises sharply, creating a 50:50 hybrid system in which the ICE and electric motor contribute almost equally to overall output.